tienminh0801/211DBS/README.md

 # 211DBS
 This is an application for web based online shopping system.
 In this project, we built the front-end for the system.
 # Guildline to run application on localhost
+First, in file: ConnectMySql.js from .\BackEnd\Config, edit value of database and password of your Database.<br />
+Sql file for database is attached in this project.<br />
-First, from the root, run the command:
+Second, from the root, run the command:
 ```
 cd .\BackEnd\
 ```